ramses-tech/ramses/docs/source/fields.rst

         }
     }

-For relationship fields, you can also add processors to your backref field by adding the ``backref_`` prefix.
+For 'relationship' fields, you can also add processors to your backref field by adding the ``backref_`` prefix.

 .. code-block:: json